 The EU's Global Engagement Database version 3.0

 In June 2016 we published the first version of the “EU's Global Engagement Database” (Di Mauro, Krotz and Wright, 2016) – now EUGED - with the ambitious aim to provide the most comprehensive dataset on EU interventions through military operations and civilian missions worldwide.
 This work has been inspired by the necessity to deal with the extremely fragmented data on CSDP interventions, among different sources such as official documents (directives, decisions, press release, etc.), scientific studies, peacekeeping databases, newspapers, and other publications.
 Those sources are often incomplete lacking a large perspective that considers the kaleidoscopic set of characteristics of each intervention.
 After a year since the first dataset appeared, both the dynamism of EU CSDP and the necessity to overcome the limits of the first edition, incentivised us to publish an updated version of the database (Di Mauro, Krotz, and Wright, 2017).
 In a short period, EU institutions launched indeed three new military operations while a number of ongoing operations and missions have been either extended or concluded.
 EUGED V2 basically refreshed existing data and captured information on the new operations.
 Specifically, it included ‘four main developments’, namely: ‘first, we updated the data concerning the lives of missions and operations by indicating the year of extended mandates, the status (ended or not), and the length.
 Second, we updated the list of participating states for ongoing missions and operations.
 Third, we included three new variables describing the costs for each mission and operation.
-Finally, we collected data on the three new military operations launched in 2015 and 2016.Di Mauro, Krotz, and Wright, 2017, p.
+Finally, we collected data on the three new military operations launched in 2015 and 2016.’
+(Di Mauro, Krotz, and Wright, 2017, p.
 7)

 The third version of EUGED sign an important transformation in our methodology despite many elements of continuity with the previous versions.
 Both the rationale and the mission of the dataset remains the same as we want ‘to support new studies in international security and conflict resolution, responding to additional questions on the use of force, civilian peacekeeping, conflict intensity, and more’ (Di Mauro, Krotz, and Wright, 2017, p.
 7), as well as most of the variable included.
 At the same time, the EUGED V3 includes a yearly version of the data collected.
 This is a matrix where cases represent missions and operations for each year of activity.
 Accordingly, the data included describe each variable (personnel, participating states, etc.) at specific years for each intervention.
 The EUGED V3 yearly version presents a longitudinal look at EU CSDP missions and operations.
 Some of the variables included in the dataset – such as geographic variables (target country, region of deployment), or number of state at launch - have not been affected by this yearly structure or poorly influenced (e.g. variables concerning cooperation with other international organizations in the field) while others (such as the number of personnel, the budget) represent now an additional tool to investigate the evolution of CSDP.
 The EUGED yearly version consists in 272 cases, a number potentially useful for quantitative analyses and statistical tests over specific hypotheses of research.
 Finally, the yearly perspective affected also the definition and operationalization of variables traditionally included in previous versions since now more specific and accurate information are available.
 The number of personnel for each participating member state, for instance, is now considered at peak in the fixed version, and at year in the yearly version.